Colorado Springs Violent Crime Defense Attorney

 - Negative impacts outside of the criminal justice system, such as damage to personal relationships, careers and more.

-At Anaya-McKedy, P.C., our attorneys are highly skilled at defending clients against various types of sexual assault charges.
-The sooner you partner with our experienced lawyers for your sexual assault defense case, the sooner you can be confident that you have strategic, dedicated advocates on your side, fighting to protect you at every step as your case moves forward.
+At Anaya & Chadderdon, P.C., our defense attorneys are highly skilled at defending clients against various types of sexual assault charges.
+The sooner you partner with our experienced Colorado Springs sexual assault lawyers for your case, the sooner you can be confident that you have strategic, dedicated advocates on your side, fighting to protect you at every step as your case moves forward.

-Whether you are the subject of a criminal investigation or you have been arrested for or charged with any type of violent crime, call (719) 227-0007 or email us to speak to a trusted Colorado Springs criminal defense attorney at Anaya-McKedy, P.C.
+Whether you are the subject of a criminal investigation or you have been arrested for or charged with any type of violent crime, call (719) 227-0007 or email us to speak to a trusted Colorado Springs criminal defense attorney at Anaya & Chadderdon, P.C.
 We provide free, confidential, no obligations consultations, and we are ready 24/7 to: